mlp6/fem/README.md

 1. Within the `docs/` directory: `make html`
 1. Run `docs/rsync_build.sh` to bring the newly-built HTML files and associated source files into `docs/`.

+The Travis CI testing also tests the documentation build with a dummy process.

 ## Issues
 Please file any bug reports, features requests, etc. using the GitHub